nakulsoneji/jkl/README.md

 touch build.sh
 ```

 Next, modify build.sh to install your package.
-The following env variables are exported for you:
+The following env variables are exported for you:<br>

 BUILD_DIR - this is the directory your script will be executed in (~/.jkl/build) <br>
 BIN_DIR - move your installed executable to this directory at the end (THIS IS REQUIRED, ~/.jkl/bin) <br>